 Highs average around 75 degrees Fahrenheit in April and May and 68 to 86 degrees from September to November.

 September is the secret gem of the season, with summer-like temps enduring for most of the months and highs in the mid-80s.
-October is festival season with the annual Destin Seafood Festival, Harvest Wine and Food Festival, Baytowne Warf Beer Fest, and Destin Fishing Rodeo!
+Fall is festival season with the annual Destin Seafood Festival in September, Harvest Wine and Food Festival and Baytowne Warf Beer Fest in October.